 Attendees are required to complete a continuing education request form in order to obtain a Certificate of Completion.

-· In states in which live distance learning programs are not approved, it is still possible to obtain CLE credit by applying directly to your state’s accrediting body for “self-study” credit where applicable.
+• In states in which live distance learning programs are not pre-approved, it is still possible to obtain CLE credit by applying directly to the state’s accrediting body where applicable.

 Educational calls, although substantive and interactive, are not eligible for CLE credits.

 We do not apply for CLE credit or issue CLE certificates for our past programs and webinar recordings.
 Please check with your State Bar as to whether self-study credits can be awarded

 - CLE credit may be obtained by applying directly to the attorney’s state accrediting body, but approval is not guaranteed and is at the discretion of said accrediting body.
 If you are interested in earning CLEs from past events, please visit the WestLegalEd Center

 AHLA webinars are only presumptively approved for CLE credits unless otherwise stated.
 To obtain other credit types (Continuing Professional Education, Compliance Certification Board, Nursing Home Administrator, etc.) participants may apply directly their desired licensing body, but approval is not guaranteed and is at the discretion of said licensing body and subject to its rules and regulations.